 The Klymit KSB 20 Degree Sleeping Bag is an excellent choice for those looking for a less expensive option, as it offers superb warmth and comfort at a fraction of the cost of some other brands.

 The mummy-style design helps to trap body heat and keep you warm, while the polyester construction is durable and lightweight.

 This sleeping bag also has a stuff sack for easy transport and storage.

-Quality Sleeping Bags For The Trail
+High Quality Sleeping Bags for Thru-Hiking

 Locating the best sleeping bag is a hard thing to say as it is very personal.
 Some people need a colder bag than others, and some need additional clothes or other items for a perfect performance bag.

 Below you can find some of the more loved bags on the market that provide top dollar performance.